Avatar

 component includes the following accessibility-focused features:

-- For intial avatars, include the person's full name as descriptive alt text if the person's full name is not shown next to the avatar:
+- For initial avatars, include the person's full name as descriptive alt text if the person's full name is not shown next to the avatar:

 alt="John Smith"